-SCDOT evaluated and was required to report its fourth round of safety targets for the five measures on August 31, 2020.
+SCDOT evaluated and was required to report its fourth\ round of safety targets for the five measures on August 31, 2020.
 This action started the 180-day clock for GPATS to take action to either set region-specific targets or accept and support the state's targets.

 When setting safety performance targets for the state, statisticians performed extensive analysis of the data related to each measure (i.e., traffic fatalities and severe injuries and vehicle miles traveled).
 South Carolina used a seven-data-point graphical analysis with a five-year rolling average.
 After the data points were plotted and graphical representations of the data were created, trend lines were added to predict future values.
 The trend lines were based on linear and nonlinear equations with R-squared (i.e., best fit measure) values.

 Using the models, statisticians predicted the values for the current year.
 Examining current and planned education and engineering safety initiatives, they estimated reductions in fatalities and severe injuries to calculate the state's safety performance targets.
 Staff from the SCDOT Traffic Engineering Office also met with representatives from the MPOs and COGs to deliver a presentation on the state's target-setting methods.
-The tables below shows GPATS and South Carolina baseline information, the state's targets, and safety targets set by regional transit agencies in their safety plans.
+The table below shows GPATS and South Carolina National baseline information and the state's targets.